 Indexed rent/RPI rent

 Indexed rent refers to the fact that any changes in rent are linked to an inflationary index.
 An example of this may be the Retail Price Index (RPI).
-Index-linked rental increases are common, although can result over time in the rent becoming out of step with true market rent (where the index does not track the relevant property market).
+Index-linked rental increases are common, although they can result over time in the rent becoming out of step with true market rent (where the index does not track the relevant property market).
 A landlord may wish to ensure that rent is upwards only, further they may look to have increases at the greater of an index and the market.
 A prudent tenant would look to limit how much the rent can increase by upon such a review.

 Turnover rent